JSRocksHQ/jsrockshq.github.io/src/posts/en/configuring-babel-6-for-node-js.md

 It will read the **presets** to use from `.babelrc` compile the code in `code/` directory and generate the compiled code javascript files in `build/` folder but hey!
 The command didn't end.
 Notice the `-w` flag, **w** stands for **watch**, it will recompile the code as you make changes in your code directory.
 COOL!
 Now this is some magic I am talking about.

 #### Using Source maps in your file
-If you are thinking that's all cool and fun but what about syntax highlighting and real time code debugging.
+If you are thinking that's all cool and fun but what some actual code debugging.
 You don't have to be worried.
 Source maps are just for this purpose.
-Source maps tell node.js that this code is transpiled and let's you highlight **source** file instead of the **transpiled** file 😄.
-YAYY!
+Source maps tell node.js that this code is transpiled and lets you point errors in the actual **source file** instead of the **transpiled file**!

 This file here `code/error.js` throws an error after the second yield in the generator but the transpiled code doesn't quite look like this.
 ```js